ypa/doolay/docs/worklog.md

 - Started evaluating django-booking
 - Looked into diary and reservations apps for examples.
 Will need to implement on own.
 - Designed requirements for booking and data models.
+- Added page for Wynee Myanmar and her experience page on the demo site.